 Mindfulness – Coming home to yourself

-Why does it sadden me?
-Because being mindful is not a quick fix, it is a way of life.
 It takes time, patience, and perseverance to cultivate this beautiful gift to self.
-If you are experiencing any of the following not limited to; Anxiety, Stress, Emotional Turmoil, Repetitive thoughts, Overthinking, mindfulness practice is not a quick fix, rather, a road to a different way of being.
+If you are experiencing any of the following not limited to; Anxiety, Stress, Emotional Turmoil, Repetitive thoughts, overthinking, mindfulness practice is not a quick fix, but rather, a road to a different, more improved way of being.

 Mindfulness is not: